 I was fortunate enough to be able to get away for the Christmas holidays and see my sister, my brother-in-law and my niece and nephew in Dubai.
 It was the first time ever that I was able to spend Christmas with my niece and nephew, and I have to say that Christmas is way more fun with kids around, especially when you’re their uncle.
-After spending so much time alone over the past two years during this pandemic, being around family was a balm for the soul.
+After spending so much time alone over the past two years during this pandemic, being around family was [tooltip tip=”(literary) something that gives you comfort”]a balm for the soul[/tooltip].
 I returned home to Barcelona just over a week ago and I miss them already.

 Interior of the Crystal Palace

-What’s amazing about the Great Exhibition is the legacy that is still with us today.
-Prince Albert, Queen Victoria’s consort, earmarked proceeds from the ticket sales to create institutions for the development of industry, science and art and it is to him that we owe the existence of the V&A and Natural History and Science Museum as well as the Royal Colleges of Art and Music, Imperial College and what would later be called the Royal Albert Hall.
-In other words, huge swathes of London’s cultural landscape can be traced back to this event.
+What’s amazing about the Great Exhibition is the [tooltip tip=”something that is a part of your history or that remains from an earlier time”]legacy[/tooltip] that is still with us today.
+Prince Albert, Queen Victoria’s consort, [tooltip tip=”decide that something will be used for a particular purpose, usually money “]earmarked[/tooltip] proceeds from the ticket sales to create institutions for the development of industry, science and art and it is to him that we owe the existence of the V&A and Natural History and Science Museum as well as the Royal Colleges of Art and Music, Imperial College and what would later be called the Royal Albert Hall.
+In other words, huge [tooltip tip=”(formal) parts”]swathes[/tooltip] of London’s cultural landscape can be traced back to this event.
 What’s more, there are researchers today who still receive funding from the Commission set up for the fair 150 years ago.

 Habitat 67 by Moshe Safdie (photo CC Thomas Ledl)